openopus-org/concertmaster_api/README.md

 ## How to build

-1. Fork and clone this git repository to your webserver (for example, in the /var/www/ folder)
+1. Fork and clone this git repository to your webserver (for example, in the `/var/www/` folder)
 2. The Concertmaster API uses a shared [Open Opus utilities library](https://github.com/openopus-org/openopus_utils).
 Clone it in the same directory
-3. Create a MySQL database (for example, app_concertmaster) and load its strucuture
+3. Create a MySQL database (for example, `app_concertmaster`) and load its strucuture

 ```bash
 mysql -u USER -p app_concertmaster < /var/www/concertmaster_api/sql/app_concertmaster.sql
 ```

-4. Create an inc.php file from the example:
+4. Create an `inc.php` file from the example:

 ```bash
 cd /var/www/concertmaster_api/lib/
 cp inc-example.php inc.php
 vim inc.php
 ```
-5. Change variable values in the inc.php accordingly to your webserver and Spotify API params (you can create a Spotify dev account [here](https://developer.spotify.com/))
+5. Change variable values in the `lib/inc.php` accordingly to your webserver and Spotify API params (you can create a Spotify dev account [here](https://developer.spotify.com/))

 ### Cache and cache cleaning routines

 The Concertmaster API can cache its results, saving server resources.
 In order to activate this feature you must:

-1. Give ownership of the public directory to the web server group (e.g., www-data):
+1. Give ownership of the public directory to the web server group (e.g., `www-data`):

 ```bash
 chgrp www-data /var/www/concertmaster_api/html -R